Our Affiliates

 Robin has published numerous articles on these topics in books and journals and lectures both in the US and abroad to academics and practitioners alike.
 She frequently consults to organizations in the public, private, and not-for-profit sectors on issues related to race, gender, and organizational change.
 She has taught courses in leadership, teams, group dynamics, power and influence, and statistics, with a special emphasis on race, ethnicity, and gender relations as relations of power.
 Most recently, she has studied men and masculinity on offshore oil platforms and investigated the effects of racial diversity on performance in retail banking.
 She is currently conducting a study of senior women's experiences of power and authority in professional service firms.

-For the past several years, Robin has maintained an active faculty affiliation at the Center for Gender in Organizations, Simmons Graduate School of Business, in Boston.
+For the past several years, Robin has maintained an active faculty affiliation at the Center for Gender in Organizations, Simmons School of Management, in Boston.
 Prior to joining the faculty at Harvard Business School, Robin was at the School of International and Public Affairs, Columbia University, and at Harvard's Kennedy School of Government.
 She received her Ph.D. in Organizational Behavior from Yale University, completed the doctoral coursework in Social Psychology at the University of Texas at Austin, and received her bachelors degree from Smith College.
 Robin is a member of the Academy of Management and an Associate Editor of Administrative Science Quarterly.

 Prof. Foldy is an Associate Professor of Public and Nonprofit Management at the Wagner Graduate School of Public Service at New York University.
-She is affiliated faculty with the Research Center for Leadership in Action, based at Wagner, and with the Center for Gender in Organizations at the Simmons School of Business in Boston.
+She is affiliated faculty with the Research Center for Leadership in Action, based at Wagner, and with the Center for Gender in Organizations at the Simmons School of Management in Boston.

 Prof. Foldy's research addresses the question: What enables and inhibits working and learning together across potential divisions like race and gender?
 She is interested in how cognitive processes, like framing and sensemaking, affect our ability to connect with others, and how leaders act as "sensegivers" to affect their constituents' capacity for joint work.